namuan/tele-vdo-rider/README.md

 ### Running it locally

 To run it, you'll need to create a new bot using [@botfather](https://t.me/botfather).
-Once your bot is registered, note down the bot token.
+Note down the *bot token* once your bot is registered.
 Copy `env.cfg.sample` to `env.cfg` and set the token value for `TELEGRAM_BOT_TOKEN` variable.

 ```bash
 cp env.cfg.sample env.cfg
 ```

-Then we'll setup a local `venv` and install all required dependencies to run the bot.
+Then we'll setup a local python virtual environment and install required dependencies.
 Make sure you have `python3` installed before running the following command.

 ```bash